What we know so far about the disappearance of Mizzou student Riley Strain

 “This now makes two people that has done confirmation.
 These are areas that the camera had stops.
 We don’t have any footage.
 Basically, the areas where his phone quit pinging.
 We now do have visual confirmation from two homeless camps that Riley was in that area.”

-On Thursday afternoon police said there was currently no signs of foul play in Riley’s disapearance, but that investigations by water and air would continue.
+On the afternoon of 14 March, police said there were currently no signs of foul play in Riley’s disappearance, but that investigations by water and air would continue.
+Police used boats equipped with sonar to search the Cumberland River, and a drone and helicopter to search the riverbanks.
+No evidence has turned up suggesting Riley fell into the river.

+A body was found floating in the Cumberland River on Sunday 17 March, but it did not match Riley’s description.
+On the same day, a pair of women searching for Riley found his bank card on the banks of the Cumberland River.

+Metro Nashville Police Sgt Bob Neilsen said, “In a missing person’s case, people go missing for various reasons.
+Some are voluntary, some are not.
+Some could be due to a medical incident.”

 Riley Strain has visited Nashville before